KaraM-99/KaraM-99/README.md

 # 👋🏽 Hi, I'm Karabo Machokoto
-🎓 Computer Science Student(focused on Cloud Computing & AI)
+🎓 Computer Science Student(focused on Cloud Computing,AI & Data Analysis)
 🌍 Based in Botswana| 🌐 Passionate about AWS, Artificial Intelligence, and cloud automation
-🎯 Preparing for CompTIA CyberSecurity exams
+🎯 Preparing for CompTIA exams, AWS exams.
-🎒 Transitioning from finance to tech — driven to build intelligent, scalable solutions
+🎒 Transitioning from Procurement/finance to tech — driven to build intelligent, scalable solutions
 💡 Exploring the intersection of cloud and artificial intelligence

 ## 🛠️ Tools and Interests